General information about financial assessments

 What is a financial assessment?

-In England, Councils have upper and lower limits for financial help.
 The table below explains the limits.

-What you will have to pay |
+If you have savings | What you will have to pay |

-You will pay the full cost of your care and support |
+Over £23,250 | You will pay the full cost of your care and support |

-You will pay a contribution from your income (such as pensions), plus a tariff income*, and we will contribute towards your care and support. |
+Between £14,250 and £23,250 | You will pay a contribution from your income (such as pensions), plus a tariff income*, and we will contribute towards your care and support. |

-You will pay a contribution from your income (such as pensions), with no tariff income*, and we will contribute towards your care and support. |
+Under £14,250 | You will pay a contribution from your income (such as pensions), with no tariff income*, and we will contribute towards your care and support. |

-* Tariff income assumes you have an extra £1 per week in income for every £250 (or part of) you have in savings between £14,250 and £23,250.
-For example, if you had £15,000 in savings this equals £750 more than the lower capital limit of £14,250, therefore you would pay £3 a week in tariff income.
+Tariff income assumes you have an extra £1 per week in income for every £250 (or part of) you have in capital between £14,250 and £23,250.
+For example, if you had £15,000 in capital this equals £750 more than the lower capital limit of £14,250, therefore you would pay £3 a week in tariff income.

 If you own the property that you live in, it will only be considered as an asset if you no longer live there as your main home, for example, if you move into extra care or a care home to meet your needs.